Contact: Patti Mantia, Ed.D., (413) 552-2449, firstname.lastname@example.org

 An in-depth sociological analysis of sport.
 Examines the nature of sport, people's sport-related experiences, sport as a social institution in modern societies, and the articulation of sport with other social institutions.
 Special emphasis will be given to organized, competitive, and professional sport in the United States.
 Prerequisite: SOC 110

 Examines how the major theoretical frameworks in psychology relate to sport.
 The focus is on how an understanding of psychological concepts such as achievement, motivation, personality theory, aggression, and anxiety can be used to facilitate the athlete's enjoyment and performance in sport.
-Prerequisites: PSY 110
+Prerequisite: PSY 110

 A study of the substantive law concerning amateur and professional sports.
 Includes amateur athletics, discrimination based on gender, contract law, tort law, drug testing, trademark law, and antitrust law.